 Value for money

-In this guide we’ve picked a selection of cameras that we’ve reviewed and we feel they genuinely offer something worthwhile to new photographers.
-That doesn’t mean they’re all expensive, and there are plenty of choices here for those on a budget.
-However, rather than just picking the cheapest models possible, we’ve made sure to pick cameras we feel are actually worth the money.
+In this guide we’ve picked a selection of cameras that we’ve reviewed and feel are a worthwhile investment for new photographers.
+There are plenty of choices here for a range of budgets: rather than just picking the cheapest models, we’ve been careful to select cameras we believe are worth the money.

-We’ve included cameras you can buy new, and some that are available to buy second-hand.
-We’ve focused on interchangeable-lens models as we feel these give new shooters a better platform from which to learn.
-If you think you might prefer a camera with a fixed lens, check out our guide to the best compact cameras.
+Included are cameras you can buy new, and some that are available second-hand.
+We’ve focused on interchangeable-lens models as these give new shooters a better platform from which to learn.
+If you think you’d prefer a camera with a fixed lens, check out our guide to the best compact cameras.

 Mirrorless or DSLR?